 - 1. Safeguarding certification must be completed within 30 days of hire or start date.
 In the interim, anyone not certified must be supervised at all times by a fully certified adult. - 2.
 Certification must be renewed through SRS every five years.
 A new background check must be run and Safeguarding God's Children training must be retaken. - 3.
-Lay Church Personnel who transfer within the Diocese of Texas should contact the Safe Church office to update their certification to their new location.
-Clergy who transfer from another Episcopal Diocese must contact the Safe Church office to arrange for Safeguarding God's Children training. - 4.
+Lay Personnel who transfer within the Diocese of Texas should contact the Safeguarding office to update their certification to their new location.
+Clergy who transfer from another Episcopal Diocese must contact the Safeguarding office to arrange for Safeguarding God's Children training. - 4.
 Persons becoming certified in Safeguarding God's Children for the first time and individuals new to the Diocese of Texas must take in-person training.
 Online Safeguarding training, through Praesidium, is accepted for recertification only.
-It must be requested and arranged through the Safe Church office.